synthizer/synthizer/manual/src/concepts/events.md

 slowly fill the event queue, so applications should be sure to incorporate this into their main UI/game update loops.
 After the application is done with an event struct, it should then call `syz_eventDeinit` on the event structure;
-failure to do so leaks handles.
+failure to do so leaksh handles.

+The `flags` argument of `syz_getNextEvent` is reserved and must be 0.

 Events have a type, context, and source.
 The type is the kind of the vent.
 The context is the context from which the event was extracted.
 The source is the